sisipeng/sisipeng.github.io/index.md

 ---

 ## About Me
 My research focuses on women's health and technology.
 In particular, I have been examining communication, perception, and experience of reproductive health.
 I use quantitative, qualitative, and mixed methods, including surveys, experiments, interviews, and content analysis.
-In my free time, I enjoy taking walks with my dog, cooking new recipes, and baking sweet treats.
+In my free time, I enjoy taking walks with my dog and baking sweet treats.

 ## Research Interests
 - Women's Health & Well-Being